cta-wave/dpctf-deploy/README.md

    * [Getting the analysis results](#getting-the-analysis-results)
    * [Debugging](#debugging)

-## Phase 1: Deployment of the test runner
+## Phase 1: Deployment of the test runner (one time action, to be performed by IT personnel)

 ### Host machine requirements